OpenSTEF/.github/README.md

 # .github
-OpenSTEF community wide files
+OpenSTEF community wide files.

-The /profile/README.md will appear on the organization's profile
+The /profile/README.md will appear on the organization's profile.